 Kesim has been able to keep the Steelheads on course and with the best defense in the league (.83 goals allowed per match) despite numerous injuries.
 Early on promising defender Karim Hanafy went down.
 Then it was starter and NWAC All Star defender Logen Flem.
 Defender Conner McWilliams had shoulder surgery.
 Starting defender and co-captain Gunnar Stohl had a heart procedure.
 Goalkeeper Alexis Viteri was away with his family for the birth of a son.
 Forward Kyle Aure broke his elbow.
 Through all of this the defense has remained the strong point for Snohomish.

 CHECK OUT: New 2019 Steelheads Stats Page

-Young guys like Cade Cooke and Marcus Swanson have played great.
+Young guys like Cade Cooke y Marcus Swanson have played great.
 John Troka has gamely stepped into a center back role where opponents tower above him but his leaping ability shines.
 Hector Palomera has blended in well in recent matches.
-There is no drop-off in goalkeeping as Luke Brezak and Dorian Lair have jumped in along with Viteri and Gabe Acosta.
+There is no drop-off in goalkeeping as Luke Brezak y guarida dorian have jumped in along with Viteri and Gabe Acosta.

 Credit to the Midfield

 Credit for the low goals-against mark must also go to the midfield, where players have been setting up goals at one end and helping to stop them at the other with admirable proficiency.

 Rio Alcorta is strong in the back but also is tied for goals with 3.
 Same goes for Devin Shull, who also has 3 goals but is an anchor when the Fish set up their defensive wall. carlos rodriguez has dished out 4 assists.
 Solid contributions have also come recently from Blake Camilleri y Agustin Domingo, among others.
 Against Nido Aguila Seattle, attacker Fabian Panduro did well playing in the back flanks.
 Victor Villasenor has earned more and more playing time.

 A Lot to Play For